mirzaaftab99/Ultrabook-Forecastor/README.md

 # Ultrabook-Forecastor
-I've tried to build a ultra book (slim laptop) cost prediction model.
+I've tried to build an ultra book (slim laptop) cost prediction model.

 The end project to be submitted for my Data Analyst Internship with ShapeAI (2021).